amritatwal/amritatwal/README.md

 **Bluffball** (_ongoing_)

-A full-stack application using React and Next to bring the IT Crowd's fictional website 'Bluffball' to life.
+A full-stack application using React and Next aiming to bring The IT Crowd's fictional website 'Bluffball' to life.

 [Live](https://bluffball.netlify.app/) | [Repository](https://github.com/amritatwal/bluffball)